GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Evidence_Server.md

 @todo manifest of documentation for the subsystem

 ## Validation and Verification Methodology

+- The recorded-as-cast verification is provided by the publication of a list of all the encrypted votes that have been submitted.
+- Every honest voter who receives a valid receipt is assured that her vote will be published on the Evidence Server and included in the election tally.
+  A voter is able to check himself using the tracking number that his vote is included.
+- Evidence server provide cryptographically strong evidence that a voter’s receipt corresponds to a ballot, on the bulletin board.

 Our overall approach to system assurance is summarized in [ASSURANCE.md](../ASSURANCE.md).